bms63/xportr/README.md

 ## Installation

-This package is available from CRAN and can be installed by running:
+This package is available from CRAN and can be installed by running: asdf

 ``` r
 install.packages("xportr")